datashaman/datashaman.com/docs/_posts/2019-12-17-quicksand-dunes.md

 tags:
     - improv
     - writing
+description: "Wherein I tackle my first improv writing task.
+Select a topic at random and write for 5m starting each sentence with, \"Yes, let's!\""
 summary: "Wherein I tackle my first improv writing task.
 Select a topic at random and write for 5m starting each sentence with, \"Yes, let's!\""
 ---
 # Quicksand Dunes